ElusiveFluffy/NDS-Nuzlocke-Tracker/README.md

 - Pokémon Black/White
 - Pokémon Black2/White2

-This project initially started from https://github.com/besteon/Ironmon-Tracker, so I cannot thank them and all of the project's contributors enough for all the amazing groundwork they did.
-Also, huge shoutouts to the people over at projectpokemon.org for all their technical documentation on Pokémon data.
+This project is based on [https://github.com/Brian0255/NDS-Ironmon-Tracker/tree/main](https://github.com/Brian0255/NDS-Ironmon-Tracker/tree/main), which initally started from [https://github.com/besteon/Ironmon-Tracker](https://github.com/besteon/Ironmon-Tracker)

 ## Installation

 1. If you don't have BizHawk, [download the emulator](https://tasvideos.org/BizHawk/ReleaseHistory) (v2.8 or higher).
    - **IMPORTANT**: **Run BizHawk once and close it.**  This creates a config file in BizHawk's folder that ensures the tracker will work correctly.
 If you don't do 			this, errors may occur.
-2. Download this tracker from the [releases](https://github.com/Brian0255/NDS-Ironmon-Tracker/releases/) section.
+2. Download this tracker from the [releases](https://github.com/ElusiveFluffy/NDS-Nuzlocke-Tracker/releases/) section.
 3. Unzip the tracker's files to a location of your choosing.
 One good location is the `Lua` folder where you installed BizHawk.
-Make sure the "ironmon_tracker" folder is in the same directory as "Ironmon_Tracker.lua".
+Make sure the "nuzlocke_tracker" folder is in the same directory as "nuzlocke_Tracker.lua".
 4. Load your ROM into [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory).
 5. Open the Lua Console (Tools -> Lua Console).
-Click on the folder icon and open `Ironmon_Tracker.lua` in the location you extracted it to.
+Click on the folder icon and open `Nuzlocke_Tracker.lua` in the location you extracted it to.
-   - If you installed the tracker in Bizhawk's `Lua` folder, this location is shown by default and you should see the `Ironmon_Tracker.lua` file right away.
+   - If you installed the tracker in Bizhawk's `Lua` folder, this location is shown by default and you should see the `Nuzlocke_Tracker.lua` file right away.

 ## Main Features